Glytcher/ChangeMetadata/README.md

 ## Notes

-- Only tested on Windows with Python 3.9.5
+- Only tested on Windows 10 with Python 3.9.5

-## Todo

-Features to add/bugs to fix, in no particular order:

-- [x] Add support for Deezer
-- [x] Add disc metadata
-- [ ] Make the config file optional, since you dont need credentials for Deezer
-- [x] Handle extended/alternative versions of albums not available on Spotify or Deezer
-- [ ] Add support for MP3 files